Is the Death Doula Path Right for You? Take the Free Quiz →

 What Caregivers Often Carry

 Caregivers, whether family or paid support workers, often carry enormous responsibility.
-They may be managing appointments, medications, routines, meals, toileting, hygiene, mobility concerns, sleep disruption, safety issues, and behavior changes, all while coping with grief, uncertainty, and exhaustion.
+They may be managing appointments, medications, routines, meals, toileting, hygiene, mobility concerns, sleep disruption, safety issues, and behaviour changes, all while coping with grief, uncertainty, and exhaustion.

 Many caregivers are doing their best in demanding circumstances.
 A dementia doula is not there to judge that effort.
 The role is to come alongside it with added support, steadiness, and a person-directed lens.